-Results 1–10 of 13 for "Curriculum"X related to "In Brief: November 2009" Refine Your Search Refine Your Search TopicEducation (18)Children (4)Learning & memory (3)HIV & AIDS (2)Bullying (1) 2 more... [+] Suicide (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBrabeck, Mary (1)Carey, Michael P. (1)Dwyer, Carol (1)Forsyth, Andrew D. (1)Graham, Sandra (1) 6 more... [+] Jeffrey, Jill (1)Kalichman, Seth (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)McCombs, Barbara (1)McEntarffer, Rob (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Hide details Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Handout 1 for States of ConsciousnessFirst version of the background of dreamer Doris, a 65-year-old woman living in a Chicago suburb.Curriculum 2.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 3.Activity 4.1--EYESCUBE: An Addiction SimulationSimulate some of the physical, social, cognitive and emotional experiences of a person who is actually addicted to a drug.Curriculum 4.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum 5.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
+Results 1–10 of 13 for "Curriculum"X related to "In Brief: November 2009" Refine Your Search Refine Your Search TopicEducation (11)Children (4)Learning & memory (3)Bullying (1)HIV & AIDS (1) 1 more... [+] Suicide (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBrabeck, Mary (1)Carey, Michael P. (1)Dwyer, Carol (1)Forsyth, Andrew D. (1)Graham, Sandra (1) 6 more... [+] Jeffrey, Jill (1)Kratochwill, Tom (1)McCombs, Barbara (1)McEntarffer, Rob (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Hide details Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Handout 1 for States of ConsciousnessFirst version of the background of dreamer Doris, a 65-year-old woman living in a Chicago suburb.Curriculum 2.Activity 3.2: NarcissismNarcissism is sometimes called the personality disorder of our society, with many people displaying some of its traits.Curriculum 3.Activity 4.1--EYESCUBE: An Addiction SimulationSimulate some of the physical, social, cognitive and emotional experiences of a person who is actually addicted to a drug.Curriculum 4.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum 5.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
 Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 6.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)7.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 8.Activity 3.1: Gender Differences in Achievement MotivationWomen are motivated to pursue excellence, but such behavior is deemed "unfeminine" or aggressive.
-As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum 9.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 8.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 9.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
+HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 10.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
-Curriculum 10.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Curriculum"X related to "In Brief: November 2009"
+Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Curriculum"X related to "In Brief: November 2009"